sfreeman15/2420_assign2/README.md

 [Install]
 WantedBy=multi-user.target
 ```
 In `ExecStart`, the full path to your application and the node binary must be used.
+You can find the full path to your application and node binary with `which node`.

 `User` and `Group` should be the name and group of your regular user.
 `SyslogIdentifier` means "system log identifier".
 Information about the daemon is logged under this name in the system logs.
 You can also use this identifier to find the PID of your process.